VITObelgium/hadoop-spark-samples/package/README.md

 There are several parts of the eventual spark job that need to be created.

-### Define the environment
+### Define the package
-The python version and dependencies can be configured to the `requirements.yml` file.
-This file is copied to the docker image during the build to create a conda environment.
-The name of the environment is `job`.
-If you change this you also need to change the `ENV_DIR` in the Dockerfile.
-Make sure to update `PYSPARK_PYTHON` in `submit_job.sh` to reference the correct python version.
+We follow modern standards by using a `pyproject.toml` file to configure our package.
+You can copy the content and modify it to suit your own needs.
+Additional information can be found [here](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).
+Building the package locally can be done by running `python -m build` in the folder containing `pyproject.toml`.

 ### Write the processing logic
 The python spark job uses the specified dependencies to create a simple data processing workflow.
 It takes a set of raster files matching filter conditions and distributes the calculation a histogram of all pixel values.

-The main `histogram.py` file defines the high level flow and will be the starting point of the spark job.
+The `histogram.py` file defines the high level flow and will be the starting point of the spark job.
-Additional functionality is defined in `utilities/functions.py` to demonstrate how to keep more complex logic organized.
-The `utilities` folder is zipped and deployed with the application to make it available on all nodes.
+All logic is contained in the `/histogram_sample_package` folder, which will be bundled into a python package.
+This allows other users to easily integrate it into their pipelines, simply by pip installing and then importing it.

 ### Create a docker image
-We use docker to deploy our conda environment to the Hadoop cluster, as this greatly simplifies dependency management.
+We use docker to deploy our package to the Hadoop cluster, as this greatly simplifies dependency management.
 We provide two docker files in this sample to highlight best practices concerning the creation of docker images.

 #### Standard Dockerfile
-In the basic `Dockerfile` we take the dependencies as defined in `requirements.yml` and use conda to build a corresponding python environment.
-This environment is then made available via `PATH` so that any spark job that runs in the container has access to the correct dependencies.
+In the basic `Dockerfile` we copy a prebuilt wheel and install it in the docker image.
+The only requirement is to pass the wheel name to the build command:
+`docker build --build-arg PACKAGE_NAME=<filename>.whl spark_sample:latest .`

+This integrates well with CI/CD where the wheel is built as a different step in the pipeline.

 #### Staged Dockerfile
-Building a conda environment in the image introduces a large amount of supporting files that are actually not needed to run the environment itself.
+Building a python environment in the image introduces a large amount of supporting files that are actually not needed to run the environment itself.
 This increases the size of the docker image considerably, which slows down job startup and puts additional strain on the cluster network.

 Docker solves this with [multi-stage builds](https://docs.docker.com/build/building/multi-stage/).
-This introduces the concept of an intermediary docker image in which we can prepare the conda environment during a build.
+This introduces the concept of an intermediary docker image in which we can prepare the wheel during a build.
 We can then just take the bits we need from this intermediary image and put them in the final image.
 An example of this procedure can be found in `staged.Dockerfile`.

-In `staged.Dockerfile` we define a `builder` stage where we install conda, take the `requirements.yml` and create the conda env.
+In `staged.Dockerfile` we define a `builder` stage where we create a wheel from the `histogram_sample_package` based on the `pyproject.toml` file.
-This is the same procedure as in the standard `Dockerfile`.
-However now we use `conda-pack` to bundle the entire conda environment into a tarfile.
 We then start build of the actual output dokcer image.
-There we only copy the tar file from the `builder` stage and unpack it.
+There we only copy the tar file from the `builder` stage and install it.
-No other actions are needed except to add python to the `PATH`, not even conda is installed.

-#### Best practice
-We recommend using multi-stage docker builds to keep the resulting images small.
-In this case for example there is a 2gb difference between the staged and non-staged images.
+This method is better suited for creating images locally.

+### Deployment
-### Deploy docker image to repository
+#### Deploy docker image to repository manually
 You can add your own images to a publicly accessible registry of your choice.
 Check the documentation of the [docker](../docker/README.md) sample to learn how to make your repository available in the Hadoop cluster.

-The sample image defined here is already available from the public `vito-docker.artifactory.vgt.vito.be/spark-docker-sample-advanced` repository with the `latest` tag.
+The sample image defined here is already available from the public `vito-docker.artifactory.vgt.vito.be/spark-docker-sample-advanced`repository with the `latest` tag.

+#### Deploy via automated CI/CD pipeline
+This sample also contains a `Jenkinsfile` where we define an automated way to build, test and deploy the logic via the internal Vito build infrastructure.
+We have configured it to deploy the image based on the `Dockerfile` to be deployed to the vito-docker.artifactory.vgt.vito.be.
+There the image will be available as `histogram_sample_package:latest` and `histogram_sample_package:2025.09.01`.

 -----